Pakistan Travel Advice

-Pakistan is a major non-NATO ally in the war against terrorism, as well a member to many international and regional organisations such as the Organisation of Islamic Cooperation.
-However has received criticism over its handling of international issues, and has had ongoing disputes with its geopolitical neighbours.
+Pakistan is a major non-NATO ally in the war against terrorism, as well a member to many international and regional organisations, such as the Organisation of Islamic Cooperation.
+However, Pakistan has received criticism over its handling of international issues, and has had ongoing disputes with its geopolitical neighbours.

 Human rights within the country are not favourable in the region despite recent progress, minorities especially women can experience violence and discrimination.